gtrivedi88/content-editorial-assistant/docs/README.md

 ## License

-This documentation is part of the Style Guide AI project and follows the same license terms.
+This documentation is part of the Peer-Review Platform project and follows the same license terms.